rmarx/h2push-thedetails/post.md

 push the right stuff, push in the right order, push enough but not too much
 	[source][akamaiAutomatingRUM]

+- QUIC as future mitigation for buffer problems -> push will be possible in QUIC, might flourish there

+browsing large datasets in a corporate context -> could be made much quicker

 [comment]: <> (TODO: mention wim leers here: pushing user-inserted images on drupal site?)
 Recently release Drupal h2 push module (https://www.drupal.org/project/http2_server_push) simply pushes all css and js